eliaskrainski/INLAspacetime/README.md

 <!-- badges: end -->

-This is a R package to implement certain spatial and spatio-temporal models taking use to the `cgeneric` interface in the INLA package, including some of the spatio-temporal models proposed [here](https://www.idescat.cat/sort/sort481/48.1.1.Lindgren-etal.pdf).
+This is a R package to implement certain spatial and spatio-temporal models, including some of the spatio-temporal models proposed [here](https://www.idescat.cat/sort/sort481/48.1.1.Lindgren-etal.pdf).
-This interface is a way to implement models by writing `C` code to build the precision matrix compiling it so that INLA can use it internally.
+It uses the `cgeneric` interface in the INLA package, to implement models by writing `C` code to build the precision matrix compiling it so that INLA can use it internally.

 ## Installation